 Coral Castle was built by Edward Leedskalnin, a stonemason born in 1887 in Riga, Latvia.
 Now you probably think, well that’s nothing special – well actually it is.
 Even that the size of the castle can’t compete with the Pyramids of Gizeh or the Neuschwanstein Castle, it’s a remarkable achievement.
 Why?
 It was built out of coral limestone by only one man just over 5 feet tall and weighing only about 100 pounds.
 Ed used only hand-made tools and there was no heavy machinery available to assist him.
 How he pulled it off is still a mystery until today.
 There are many theories out there how he did it.
 Ranging from defeating gravity all the way to being helped by Aliens.

-The castle is a monument to Ed’s big love, Agnes Skuvst, which he refers to as his “Sweet Sixteen” after she broke his heart by cancelling the wedding just one day before they were about to getting married.
+The castle is a monument to Ed’s big love, Agnes Skuvst, which he refers to as his “Sweet Sixteen” after she broke his heart by canceling the wedding just one day before they were about to getting married.

-After that he moved to the United States and worked in the lumber industry.
+After that, he moved to the United States and worked in the lumber industry.
 Diagnosed with tuberculosis, Ed moved to Florida as the good weather was the only known cure.

 He started building the castle near Florida City in 1928 and moved it 1939 to where it resides now – Homestead, FL.
 Nobody ever saw Leedskalnin building his castle and how he did it.
 He usually worked at night and with the cover of the surrounding forest.
 People saw the transport of the pieces along Old Dixie Highway, but nobody ever saw him loading or unloading the trailer.
 He did that all by himself.
 How?
 Nobody really knows.

-Also Ed liked to show his self-made AC generator to power two light bulbs.
+Also, Ed liked to show his self-made AC generator to power two light bulbs.
 This was just for show when he gave tours in his castle.
-The probably most astounding accomplishment was his nine ton gate.
+The probably most astounding accomplishment was his nine-ton gate.
 The gate was so perfectly balanced and put in place, that a child could turn it with one finger.
-Unfortunately it stopped working and it got repaired once before with the help of a 20-ton crane and 6 people.
+Unfortunately, it stopped working and it got repaired once before with the help of a 20-ton crane and 6 people.
 It started working again for about 10 years until it seized up again.
 Now the gate might crack and fall apart if there is another repair attempt.
 That’s not all, he built himself a cooker out of an old transmission, a well for fresh water and cooling food and many more.
 You could call Edward Leedskalnin the MacGyver of his time.
 He even built rocking chairs out of limestone.

 The whole castle weighs about 1000 tonnes and Edward Leedskalnin quarried, carved, moved and set all the pieces by himself in the cover of darkness.
-The 5000 pounds heavy heard-shaped table is used every year by many couples to renew their vows on Valentine’s Day.
+The 5000 pounds heavy heart-shaped table is used every year by many couples to renew their vows on Valentine’s Day.
 The table is also listed in the Guinness Book of World Records.

 He even carved a complete bedroom for him, his wife and children out of limestone.
 Unfortunately he never got married.
 Ed himself lived upstairs inside the tower. during the complete construction of the castle.
 There are 16 steps leading up to the second floor.
 It might be a coincidence that there are 16 steps or it might has something to do with his “Sweet Sixteen”.
 Walking back down from his living quarters you get a great overview of the castle.
 At the ground level of the tower you will find now some of the tools he used to build this landmark as well as the before mentioned AC generator.